Quick Stats

 There are a few reasons why Nanaimo’s sidewalk network is incomplete

-- Historical development – At one time, Nanaimo was a much smaller city.
-In the 1970s, Nanaimo amalgamated with formerly rural areas including Harewood, Hammond Bay Road area and Jingle Pot Road area, to name a few.
-Many of the roads in these areas were built as rural roads without sidewalks before the City acquired them, and to this day the City is playing catch up.
+• In the 1970s, Nanaimo amalgamated with formerly rural areas such as Harewood, the Hammond Bay Road area and the Jingle Pot Road area.
+Many of these were built as rural roads without sidewalks before the City acquired them.

 Because we cannot quickly build out the sidewalk network without breaking the bank, we have to be strategic.

-- Prioritizing - We have to ensure we are putting our limited resources towards projects that will have significant benefits.
-City Plan: Nanaimo Reimagined identifies Primary and Secondary Active Mobility Routes, and these are considered priorities for investment.
+We have to ensure we are putting our limited resources towards projects that will have significant benefits.
+Schedule 3 of City Plan: Nanaimo Reimagined identifies Primary and Secondary Active Mobility Routes, and these are considered priorities for investment.
 City Plan also supports considering safety, demand, and equity when prioritizing new pedestrian infrastructure.

-- Installing low-budget alternatives that enhance pedestrian safety – while sidewalks are the “gold standard”, they are not the only way to enhance pedestrian safety.
+• By using lower-cost interim standards - While sidewalks are the “gold standard”, they are not the only way to enhance pedestrian safety.
 The City has used lower-cost measures, such as delineating bollards, to improve pedestrian safety at a greatly reduced cost.

 The Nanaimo Traffic and Highways Bylaw No. 5000 requires that property owners and occupants (renters) clear snow, ice, and rubbish from sidewalks and footpaths bordering the property within 24 hours.
 It also requires that snow, ice, or rubbish be removed from rooftops when there is a danger of this falling on people who are using the sidewalk.